 The easiest way to get to Ipoh is to take a private taxi from anywhere in peninsula Malaysia.
 We can book a taxi for you with a safe and trustworthy local operator.

 It’s also possible to fly to Ipoh, but with barely any flights, it usually makes more sense to travel here overland from Kuala Lumpur or Penang.

 You can read our full guides to travelling to Ipoh from:

 Ipoh With Kids

-Ipoh is a great place to visit with kids and many of the tourist attractions in Ipoh, Malaysia make great things to do in Ipoh with kids too.
+Ipoh is a great place to visit with kids.
+Many of the tourist attractions in Ipoh, Malaysia are great things to do in Ipoh with kids too.

 Our kids loved walking around trying to spot the street art first and visiting the cave temples.
 The trick art is also fun although definitely the best Ipoh attraction for kids is Sunway Lost World of Tambun.
 It is perfect for family fun!

 As you can see, this area of Malaysia has a lot to offer.
 Whether you’re a travelling family or a solo adventurer, you won’t have any trouble figuring out what to do in Ipoh Perak.
 Come for a few days, or stay a few weeks.
-Either way, you’ll be sure to make memories that will last a lifetime.
+Either way, you’ll be sure to have a great time.

 If you need help planning your Ipoh itinerary click here or if you’re travelling to or from KL to Ipoh – find out exactly how to get there here.
 Find our full Ipoh travel guide here and the best places to stay in Ipoh here.